Role of Glaciers in the Green Economy: A Global and Islamic Perspective

 From my personal observation, I live in an area where all four seasons—spring, autumn, summer, and winter—are clearly experienced.
 Over time, I have noticed that seasonal variations have become more intense, reflecting changes in the natural environment.

 In Charsadda, flood situations are observed almost every year, and in some cases, they become very severe.
 These floods may be linked to changing climate patterns, including irregular rainfall and the melting of glaciers.
+Recently, the risk of Glacial Lake Outburst Floods (GLOFs) has increased.
+As temperatures in northern areas like Gilgit and Chitral remain 3–5°C above normal, unstable lakes form behind ice dams.
+When these burst, they send 'tsunamis' downstream, contributing to the severe flood situations we witness in Charsadda.

 I have also observed that human activities in the northern mountainous regions have significantly disturbed the ecological balance.
 Deforestation, unplanned development, and environmental mismanagement in these areas may be contributing to increased flood risks downstream.